minilogique/Cassiopeia_toolhead/README.md

 ![Render](https://github.com/minilogique/Cassiopeia_toolhead/blob/main/renders/3.PNG)

 Supported hotends are Goliath, CHC XL and equivalents.
+Tricorn support is in the works.

 More info coming soon.